hschellman/training-docs/_episodes/07-grid-job-submission.md

 * It is no longer possible to write to certain directories from grid jobs as analysis users, namely the persistent area.
 Read access to the full /pnfs tree is still available.
 Bulk copies of job outputs from scratch to persistent have to be done outside of grid jobs.
 * Multiple `--tar_file_name` options are now supported (and will be unpacked) if you need things in multiple tarballs.
 * The `-f` behavior with and without dropbox:// in front is slightly different from legacy jobsub; see the [documentation](https://fifewiki.fnal.gov/wiki/Differences_between_jobsub_lite_and_legacy_jobsub_client/server#Bug_with_-f_dropbox:.2F.2F.2Fa.2Fb.2Fc.tar) for details.
+* jobsub_lite will probably not work directly from lxplus at the moment, though work is underway to make it possible to submit batch jobs to non-FNAL schedulers.

 ## Submit a job